twwch/DocuFluent/README.md

 2.  `{filename}_bilingual.docx`: A document with both original and translated text.
 3.  `{filename}_report.xlsx`: An Excel file containing detailed scores for each segment across 5 dimensions.
 4.  `{filename}_report.pdf`: A PDF summary of the translation quality.
+5.  `{filename}_usage.json`: Token usage statistics for the translation task.
+6.  `{filename}_model_mapping.json`: Mapping of model aliases (A, B, C) to actual model names used.
+7.  `{filename}_results.json`: Full detailed results including all intermediate steps and raw LLM responses.

 ## Evaluation Dimensions

-The translation is evaluated on 5 dimensions (0-100 score):
+The translation is evaluated on 5 dimensions (0-10 score):
 1.  **Accuracy**: How accurately the meaning is conveyed.
 2.  **Fluency**: How natural the translation sounds.
 3.  **Consistency**: Consistency of terminology and style.